 BS: “While I enjoyed learning about the brain and how behavior is affected, I did not enjoy working in the lab as much.
-After college, I joined the health sector of the Peace Corps, where my role was to travel to different villages and asses what their primary health issues were.
+After college, I joined the health sector of the Peace Corps, where my role was to travel to different villages and assess what their primary health issues were.
 Upon my return from West Africa, I had the opportunity to join PDX.
 I was initially brought on as a consultant and trainer for PDX and participated in rolling out a lot of the PDX Classic stores.
 Shortly after, I got involved with the onboarding process of Kaiser Permanente.
 I moved departments and became a designer and worked my way up to a lead position, then manager, director, and now VP.”

 Why is diversity and inclusion important in the workplace?